 Communicate the transition plan and expectations to all employees.
 Employee buy-in is key for a successful conversion.
 Curtis Horne, a dealership consultant for over 20 years and former Reynolds & Reynolds VP of Sales for the Southern Division, understands that change is hard and employees may need a little push.
 “Compensation drives behavior,” he explains.
 “If there is a significant financial benefit, employees will change.”

 You can incentivize employees for taking additional online trainings, for hitting major milestones, or for helping slower learners.
 Money is always a great motivator.

-Learn the tips and tricks.
+Learn the tips and tricks for DMS negotiation.

 DMS providers are like any other business – they want to make money.
 If you know a few of their tricks, you can avoid over-paying for services, getting locked-into auto renewals, and giving up too much control over your business.
 Watch out for the following practices during your negotiations.

 5+ year contracts – Many providers offer a standard 60-month contract as if it’s the only option.
 It’s not.
 There is the ability to sign a 36-month contract.
 According to Horne, you should “only accept a five-year term if the offer has clear financial benefits.
 The market is so volatile and there are so many providers, you don’t have to live with a long-term contract.”

 Support price increases – Providers typically increase the cost of support every year.
 Make sure those price increases are clearly included in the contract so the provider cannot further inflate the cost as time goes on.
 Horne notes that you can “negotiate getting support locked in with no increases, but you must do it from the very beginning before you sign.”

 Terms of installation and training – Make sure you hash out terms for installation and training (the cost plus the number of hours you will receive) in the initial contract.
 Consider that some people will learn fast, and some will not.
 Work out an arrangement that gives your team ample training so they can succeed after the trainers leave.